 Babyganics performed better in EWG’s Skin Deep Cosmetics Database, but even several of these products scored a 4, 5, or even 6 out of 10, representing a Moderate hazard risk.
 Moreover, five Babyganics products include Coumarin (which scores a 7 out of 10 hazard risk), five contain Fragrance (which scores an 8), and two contain Octinoxate (which scores 6).

 The questionable nature of Babyganics’ ingredients has not only earned the company low marks from the environmental groups—it has also spawned lawsuits.

-Around the same time as the false advertising class action, Babyganics was hit with a separate lawsuit alleging that its “tear-free” shampoo had burned a boy’s eyes, potentially damaging them permanently.
+In the fall of 2016, Babyganics was hit with a lawsuit alleging that its “tear-free” shampoo had burned a boy’s eyes, potentially damaging them permanently.
 Theresa Jones said her baby son Hunter suffered burns on 90 percent of his corneas and that doctors blamed the chemicals in the Babyganics shampoo, saying Hunter may have eye problems for the rest of his life.

 Ms. Jones said she found many online complaints from women whose children were similarly injured by Babyganics products.